EARLY VOTING FAQs

 A registered voter who will be unable to vote at the polls on Election Day due to:

-For any additional information please contact the Town Clerk’s Office at 978-639-3351 or visit our website at sudbury.ma.us.
+For any additional information please contact the Town Clerk’s Office at 978-639-3351 or visit our website for updates at sudbury.ma.us.